-Other factors that can also interfere with calcium absorption include: excess caffeine, excess alcohol, smoking, excess salt, excess protein, corticoid steroids as well low vitamin D.
+Other factors that can also interfere with calcium absorption include excess caffeine, excess alcohol, smoking, excess salt, excess protein, corticoid steroids as well as low vitamin D.

 How to enhance your calcium absorption

-Vitamins D, E, C and K as well as magnesium assist in absorbing calcium as well as increasing bone mass.
+Vitamins D, E, C and K as well as magnesium assists in absorbing calcium as well as increasing bone mass.